determinedslav/tft-viewer-hero/README.md

 - Select the region the account is registered in

 - Press Details for more detailed information about a specific game

+### Notes:

+It might take Heroku a couple of minutes to wake up the app